 The Spectrum shown enables the measurement of the satellite spectrum in resolution steps of 1 MHz to 10 MHz making it easy for the skilled installer to know what satellite he is receiving and make more detailed measurements.
 The Spectrum function spans the frequency band 920-2150 MHz and can be expanded from 4 MHz down to 1 MHz steps.
 Automatic frequency conversion to the user defined LNB type is shown on screen so no calculations are needed to determine the Satellite frequency.
 Cross polarization at a frequency can be easily checked with the cross polarization function.
 The instrument has high resolution for accuracy.
-It presents measured data ±2 dB (at 20° C).
+It presents measured data ±2 dB (at 200 C).

 Frequency tuning is done with the main knob in frequency steps between 4 MHz and 1 MHz depending on the span of the spectrum.
 When the spectrum is displayed, Automatic Spectrum Identification is provided by accessing the NIT information by hunting for a DVB-S signal from one of the transponders.
-The Analog Picture mode can display a multistandard PAL, NTSC and SECAM picture and accepts audio frequencies between 5.5 and 8.5 MHz.
-Analog pictures can be viewed either directly using the spectrum as a guide, or recalled from 100 user defined memory positions.